OctopusDeploy/docs/docs/packaging-applications/create-packages/octopack/index.md

 ![An example of a Windows Service package](images/sample-package.png)

-## Including Web Application Content Files {#UsingOctoPack-Includingwebapplicationcontentfiles}
+## Include Web Application Content Files {#UsingOctoPack-Includingwebapplicationcontentfiles}

 Web applications require additional files to run, such as Razor/ASPX files, configuration files, and assets such as images, CSS, and JavaScript files.
 OctoPack automatically determines whether a project is a web application or not based on whether it finds a `web.config` file.